ajahne/blog/_drafts/2023-8-17-scaling-yourself-as-a-manager.md

 Scale
-- a multiplier for your team, cross-functional partners, and
+- a multiplier for your team, cross-functional partners, and the organization
-- able to move from 1->1 impact to 1->N Impact
+- able to move from 1->1 impact to 1->N impact
 - Feel like I am missing something here...

 ## Why am I writing this?
-I had a manager tell me, you need to scale yourself.
+I had a manager tell me: "you need to scale yourself".
 It came across as if it was the sagest gem of leadership.
-As if it was wisdom dripped from the mountaintops into one droplet, from the monks, who had thought about the ultimate management The manager
+Like wisdom dripped down from the mountaintops distilled into one droplet, from the management monks, who had thought about the ultimate management proverbs.

-The manager was pleased, they had bestowed the ultimate nugget of knowledge.
+The manager was pleased, they had bestowed the purest nugget of knowledge.

 The meeting ended.

 I was confused.

-I need to do what exactly?
+Wait, I need to do what exactly?

 ## But what did I do?